 Do you find in the depths of winter you don’t feel like yourself?
 Your energy level might be lower.
 You might feel irritable.
 Maybe you have difficulty sleeping.
 If you find yourself experiencing the symptoms of depression but only during wintertime, you could have seasonal affective disorder (SAD).

 What is the best light box to buy?
-Do I need a special blue or full-spectrum light?

 Many products have been developed since the 1980s, and several have been used in clinical research studies where they were demonstrated to be effective.
 However, no one type of bulb or device has been demonstrated superior to all others.
 The main considerations are cost and safety.
 In the absence of FDA regulation, it is up to the consumer to look into claims made by vendors.
 Some wavelengths of light can be hazardous to eyes or skin, so major research centers have avoided ultraviolet-containing “full-spectrum” bulbs and have used blue light only after careful examination of safety data for the specific device.
 In general, cool-white fluorescent or some LED bulbs have been used successfully by many clinical research centers.